Serato DJ, Scratch Live and ITCH, collectively "Serato DJ software", have a History feature which contains a log of the music you have played.

 Can any other third parties Access Playlists Information?

 Serato takes your privacy very seriously and we will take all reasonable measures to ensure that your personally identifiable information remains private.
-However, Serato may release Private Personal Information and other Identifiable Information when Serato considers it appropriate to do so for legal compliance and law enforcement, or to facilitate court proceedings.
+However, Serato may release Personal Information and other Identifiable Information when Serato considers it appropriate to do so for legal compliance and law enforcement, or to facilitate court proceedings.